 - Fractured Spine

 Tragically, researchers estimate that less than one percent of spinal cord injury victims will ever make a full recovery in their lifetime.
 These types of injuries often require extensive medical treatment and many spinal cord injury victims lose their jobs because of it.

-At Greg Coleman Law, we are dedicated to fighting for the rights of spinal cord injury victims who suffered harm through the actions or negligence of another.
+At Greg Coleman Law, our Knoxville personal injury attorneys are dedicated to fighting for the rights of spinal cord injury victims who suffered harm through the actions or negligence of another.
 Our team of legal professionals has the both the knowledge and the expertise necessary to successfully litigate a spinal cord injury claim.

 In an effort to ensure that every injury victim in Knoxville is able to afford access to top legal counsel, we operate on a contingency fee basis.
 This means that if you decide to hire our law firm to pursue compensation for your losses, there is never any cost to you until we obtain a favorable outcome for your claim, whether by a jury verdict or through a settlement with the other parties involved.
 If we lose the lawsuit, you dont owe our firm any fees.